Ahmed-ElGoharyy/Bank_ASU/README.md

  # ASU_Bank

- Bank management system in java designed with OOP principles and designed with 3 panels for clients, employees and admin
+ Bank management system in java designed with OOP principles and JavaFX (GUI) designed with 3 panels for clients, employees and admin